 Riparian Ecosystem Management Study (REMS)

 Rules governing Forest Practices on industrial forest lands in Western Washington are often specific to lands category.
-One such category is state trust lands, consisting of ~ 730,000 ha of forested lands within the range of the northern spotted owl.
+One such category is state trust lands (PDF), consisting of ~ 730,000 ha of forested lands within the range of the northern spotted owl.
 These lands are managed under a partnership known as the trust-lands Habitat Conservation Plan (HCP), intended to protect cultural resources, riparian areas, and endangered or uncommon species (DNR Final Habitat Conservation Plan, 1997) in compliance with the Endangered Species Act (1973).

 Most state lands in Western Washington are managed under the trust lands HCP.
 Specific riparian buffering rules for Type 5 streams on these lands were deferred in 1997 to allow DNR time to devise rules to protect water quality, fish, and wildlife resources.
 The REMS is intended to guide this effort.